Extending the Current Transformer Cable – emonPi2 & emonTx4 Onwards

 This is a high quality cable of the kind that is suitable.

-Provided that your CT secondary current is small, less than a few hundred milliamps, then the current rating of the conductors will be irrelevant, and you should choose a cable that is strong so that it will safely resist any possible mechanical damage.
-The cable cores (but not the cable screen and sheath) should be small enough to pass through the opening in the 3.5 mm plug housing.
+The current rating of the conductors will be irrelevant, and you should choose a cable that is strong so that it will safely resist any possible mechanical damage.
+The cable cores (but not the cable screen and sheath) should be small enough to pass through the entry opening in the 3.5 mm plug housing.

 Wiring